-Mrs. Bock, you and Anne-Flore Marxer just returned from your premiere tour of "A land shaped by women".
+Mrs. Bock, you and Anne-Flore Marxer made a tour for the film "A land shaped by women".
 How was the film received?

 Alina Bock: The film was very, very well received.
 We had a premiere tour all over Europe and were sold out at almost every stop.
 The feedback after the film from the media and viewers was as we had hoped: the audience felt motivated and inspired and wondered what they could do for equality themselves.
 We also received inquiries as to whether we wanted to show the film in educational institutions or to young refugees.
 This is a great honor to us.